-Visiting Open Days at Oxbridge universities is vital to gain an understanding of the area and what life will be like.
-Ask yourself if you wish to live in a central location, near thriving sport or music hubs, or if you would prefer a quieter life.
-Oxbridge tutors are also often happy to meet informal visitors if a request is made.
+Visiting Oxbridge universities for an Open Day is vital to gain an understanding of the area and what your life will be like.
+Oxbridge tutors are also happy to meet informal visitors if a request is made.